bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-07-free-floating-station-based-best-sharing-model.md

 ### **The problems with free-floating vehicles**

 Of course free-floating isn’t 100% perfect.
 Not having your vehicles tied to a station may increase the potential for damage and theft.
-However, even this pain point can be addressed with modern security systems and locks, which are already part of the future of electric vehicles.
+However, even this pain point can be addressed with modern security systems, locks, and superior identity verification, which are already part of the future of electric vehicles.

 ## **Free-floating vs. station-based: Which one is better?**